Wendell Meredith Stanley: Research

+In 1935, Stanley managed to produce crystals from tobacco mosaic virus particles.
+The discovery was widely publicized, appearing for example on the front page of the New York Times of June 28, 1935, as people at the time were surprised that living-like creatures such as viruses could form crystals.
+It was also the first time that a virus could be "seen" in some form, which was notable since viral particles were originally found and characterized as an infectious agent which was exceedingly small and able to penetrate the most narrow ceramic filters.
+Individual viral particles would only be truly seen for the first time in 1942 after the invention of the electron microscope due to the work by Thomas F. Anderson and Salvador Luria on bacteriophages.

-Stanley was awarded the Nobel Prize in Chemistry for 1946.
+Stanley was elected to the American Philosophical Society in 1940 and the United States National Academy of Sciences in 1941.
+He was awarded a ¼ share in the Nobel Prize in Chemistry for 1946.
+In 1949, he was elected to the American Academy of Arts and Sciences.
 His other notable awards included the Rosenburger Medal, Alder Prize, Scott Award, the Golden Plate Award of the American Academy of Achievement and the AMA Scientific Achievement Award.
 He was also awarded honorary degrees by many universities both American and foreign, including Harvard, Yale, Princeton and the University of Paris.
 Most of the conclusions Stanley had presented in his Nobel-winning research were soon shown to be incorrect (in particular, that the crystals of mosaic virus he had isolated were pure protein, and assembled by autocatalysis).

 Personal life

 Stanley married Marian Staples (1905–1984) in 1929 and had three daughters (Marjorie, Dorothy and Janet) and a son (Wendell Meredith Junior).
 Stanley Hall at UC Berkeley (now Stanley Biosciences and Bioengineering Facility) and Stanley Hall at Earlham College are named in his honor.
-His daughter, Marjorie, married Dr. Robert Albo, physician to the Golden State Warriors basketball team as well as the Oakland Raiders football team.
+His daughter, Marjorie, married Robert Albo, physician to the Golden State Warriors basketball team as well as the Oakland Raiders football team.
+He died in Salamanca, Spain on June 15, 1971.